Prostitution in Portugal: History

 In the 19th century prostitution was largely contained in well known Bohemian neighbourhoods such as Bairro Alto, Alfama, and Mouraria.

+From 1853 onward, municipal laws introduced the system of regulatory prostitution, with medical controls of prostitutes to control the spread of veneral disease and restriction of the movement of sex workers to separate them from other women and keep prostitution out of public sight.

+From the 1920s the right wing dictatorship officially condemned prositutiton due to its religious ideology, but in practical policy considered it necessary in order to protect non-prostitute women from sexual abuse, and upheld a strict control system with registration of sex workers and brothels.

+When the Portuguese women's movement organized and made international contact in the early 20th century, the Liga Portuguesa Abolicionista was founded in collaboration of the International Abolitionist Federation to campaign for an abolition of the regulatory prostitution system grew.

+The reform law of 1949 was introduce to gradually abolish the regulatory system, since it introduced stricter regulation of brothels and banned the registration of any new sex workers, which would eventually end with a ban of prostitution in 1963.

+21st century

 Prostitution become much more visible since the early 1990s, with a migratory wave from Brazil and Eastern European countries.
 However these claims have been disputed.

 Press sources suggest that half of the women engaged in prostitution in Portugal are foreigners, especially from Brazil and Eastern Europe (Ukraine, Russia, Romania, Moldova and Bulgaria), but also from Africa and some Asian countries.

 Human trafficking, including trafficking of underage persons, has also become a growing issue for the authorities.
 Under the Portuguese penal code, trafficking in women is a crime punishable by two to eight years' imprisonment.

 Although the number of workers involved in the industry is notoriously difficult to estimate, in the mid-2000s, the number of female prostitutes was estimated at 28,000, of whom at least 50% were foreigners.

 Resident groups continue to complain about what they see as an increase in visible prostitution.